na-na-hi/renget/archive/ayumi_erp_rating.md

-# The 'Ayumi' Inofficial LLM ERP Model Rating
+# The 'Ayumi' Inofficial LLM ERP (NSFW) Model Rating

-This rating table contains a rating of different LLMs that tries to determine which model is most suitable for erotic role playing (ERP).
+This rating table contains a rating of different LLMs that tries to determine which model is most suitable for erotic role playing (ERP) or generating lewd NSFW content.

 ***
 [TOC]